aferrandi/dbtarzan/docs/Vertical-row-view.md

 Additionally it is possible to copy the content of individual fields from the vertical row, differently from the [copy menu](Copy-Data) of the table.

 The vertical row displays the whole content of the fields of the row, also when they are big.

+### Filter fields

+On the top of the view there is a text box, called Filter fields.
+Writing on this text box, the view shows only the fields with a name **containing the text**.